LauraAlt/STRIPS_ARM_Rainfall_Manuscript/README.md

 Raw data generated from qPCR runs and code for processing Ct values to gene copy numbers is stored in qPCR_processing folder

-Raw sequencing files can be downloaded from the NCBI SRA database with BioProject XXXX
+Raw sequencing files can be downloaded from the NCBI SRA database with BioProject PRJNA802329

 Code for processing sequencing files with dada2 is located in sequence_processing folder